this-uid/lajnokode/README.md

 ### The idea behind the code

-This tiny fictional story *"What if Bash were Java or how to have a `SymbolSequence` value object with two methods `isPalindrome` and `toString`"*.
+This tiny fictional story *"What if Bash was Java or how to have a `SymbolSequence` value object with two methods `isPalindrome` and `toString`"*.

-For the readability purpose the formatted version of the code is added as well.
-To read it run the next command:
+A formatted version has been added as well to make this story more readable.
+To read it please run command:

 ```bash
 $ cat Makefile.formatted